jordanbemmels/kiwi-iDDC/01_Generate_demographicSim_input.md

 605	k_0	605
 ```

-The first column is the vegetation category, the second column is the carrying capacity (here represented as k_0, k_6, k_7, etc., to indicate a value chosen from the prior), the third column is a name or description for the vegetation category (here, identical to first column for simplicity).
+The first column is the vegetation category, the second column is the carrying capacity (here represented as k_0, k_6, k_7, etc., to indicate a value chosen from the prior, which will be updated with an actual number by ABCtoolbox when running the simulations), the third column is a name or description for the vegetation category (here, identical to first column for simplicity).
 This means that pixels with a value of 1 in the *oriworld_model_G.asc* file have a carrying capacity of "k_0" during the LIG.
 Pixels with a value of 11 have carrying capacity "k_6", value 12 have carrying capacity "k_7", etc. The carrying capacities k_0, k_6, etc., are variables that will be replaced according to the prior on maximum carrying capacity (Kmax), rather than actual values.

 Now, inspect the *veg2k* file for the second time period (*veg2K_model_G_env2_postLIG.txt*):